Why is it important to keep your diabetes under control?

 - Consistency ensures we test our blood sugar levels regularly and don't skip on any meals or medication.

 - A good treatment plan, including emergency supplies, is useful if we are out and about.

 By having good control over our diabetes, we can reduce the risks of developing hearing loss.
 While scientists have yet to determine the exact cause of hearing loss from diabetes, a likely reason is that diabetes can cause damage to the blood vessels in our inner ear.

 Of course, getting a handle on diabetes doesn't necessarily mean we won't experience any changes in our hearing.
 We should still be getting regular hearing checkups to ensure the health of our ears is in good condition.
-You can click here to make a booking for a FREE* hearing test, or call us on 1300 308 125 today.
+You can click here to make a booking for a no cost* hearing test, or call us on 1300 308 125 today.

 1Diabetes Australia, Facts about diabetes.
 Accessed July, 2016.